isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 ### Innovation @EGPS

 Aligned to our school’s&nbsp;mission of P.L.A.Y._,_&nbsp;our Science Department conducts several activities and enrichment programmes throughout the year as part of our Innovation Programme.
-In addition to&nbsp;encourage integration of the different subjects so as to provide a holistic and joyful learning experience for our students, we also hope to inculcate values and skills in them so as to develop them to be good and useful individuals.
+In addition to&nbsp;encouraging integration of the different subjects so as to provide a holistic and joyful learning experience for our students, we also hope to inculcate values and skills in them so as to develop them to be good and useful individuals.

 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Science Leadership Programme**